MehdiConnect4/proxy-vm-wizard/README.md

 ## Security

+- **Password-protected** - All configuration and template data encrypted with AES-256-GCM
+- **Argon2id** - Industry-standard password hashing for key derivation
 - **No network calls** from the application (except proxy connectivity tests you initiate)
 - **No telemetry** or analytics
 - **Local-only** operation - all data stays on your machine
 - Commands use direct execution (no shell invocation)
 - Input validation on all user-provided data
+- Secure memory handling for encryption keys

 ## License